Who is a Front-End Developer? Complete Guide

 2) HTML, CSS, and JavaScript for Web Developers

-HTML, CSS, and JavaScript for Web Developers is an online course that helps you learn the basic tools that every web developer should know.
-It is one of the best web development courses that helps you learn how to implement modern web pages with CSS and HTML.
+HTML, CSS, and JavaScript for Web Developers helps you learn the basic tools every web developer should know and how to implement modern pages with CSS and HTML.

-After learning this online class, you will be able to code a web page in mobile and desktop applications.
-In this course, learn about using JavaScript to build a fully functional web application and allows you to utilize Ajax for server-side data functionality for the end-user.
+After completing this class, you will be able to code a web page for mobile and desktop, use JavaScript to build a functional web application, and use Ajax for server-side data communication.

 Coursera